 The 12 ships in this class are 200 Ton PC armed with two 30mm cannon and depth charges.

 The 16 craft in this class are small (100 ton), fast (28 Knots) and flexible.
 With a crew of only 12 sailors but armed with torpedoes, 23mm cannon and potentially MANPADS, they cannot be ignored.

 Patrol Boats (PB): About 20 are active with several others in reserve.
 These are generally small craft armed with light cannon and machine guns.
 There are two Kaper Class which are larger but unarmed, 12 Wisloka Class, three Oksywie class, nine Gdansk class – some in reserve, and seven KP100 class in reserve.

-Mine Craft (MS, ML, MCM): Mine warfare is a major threat in the shallow Baltic waters, therefore Poland has places significant effort in this area.
+Mine Craft (MS, ML, MCM): Mine warfare is a major threat in the shallow Baltic waters, therefore Poland has placed significant effort in this area.
 About 30 mine warfare ships are active while many more are in reserve.
-Eight Grozny class ML, 13 Goplo class Coastal MS, two Leniwka Class Coastal MS, 11 Orlik class – some in reserve, 12 Zubr class MCM in reserve, 32 K-8 class MS in reserve.
+Eight Grozny class ML, 13 Goplo class Coastal MS, two Leniwka Class Coastal MS, 11 Orlik class – some in reserve including 12 Zubr class MCM and 32 K-8 class MS.

 |Grunwald||Grunwald||Active||Polnochny C Command ship|

 Additionally there are about 20 Landing Craft (LC); 15x Eichstaden Class (LC857-871) and 4x Deba Class (LC516-519)